lvgl/lvgl/docs/widgets/image.rst

 :cpp:expr:`lv_image_set_offset_y(img, y_ofs)`, you can add some offset to the displayed image.
 Useful if the object size is smaller than the image source size.
-Using the offset parameter a `Texture atlas <https://en.wikipedia.org/wiki/Texture_atlas>`__ or a "running image" effect can be created by :ref:`Animating <anim>` the x or y offset.
+Using the offset parameter a `Texture atlas <https://en.wikipedia.org/wiki/Texture_atlas>`__ or a "running image" effect can be created by :ref:`Animating <animations>` the x or y offset.

 Transformations
 ---------------